This library has 2 APIs: the C and the C++ API. Read both sections, as common sections are not explained twice.

 Picking multiple files

-When UOPEN_PICK_MULTIPLE is set, there are more than 1
+When UOPEN_PICK_MULTIPLE is set, there is more than 1

 to iterate through these paths.